 The health and safety of our vendors, customers, and staff is the market's top concern.
 In these unique times, the market will operate as a food store, not a social gathering.
 Social distancing will be enforced and customers will be encouraged to get in, get the goodies, and get back home.
 Be sure to briefly share a smile (they travel six feet in no time flat!) and a greeting as you shop, but keep moving to ensure that the market doesn't become too crowded.

 We are taking the following steps to keep our customers, vendors and staff safe and healthy:

-3. Per state guidelines, 250 customers may be in the market area at one time.
+3. Per state guidelines, 130 people may be inside the market at one time.
 At busy times, shoppers may be asked to wait in line to enter the market.
 Please consider delaying your visit until slightly later in the market day to help us avoid congestion and queuing.